Managing Tables and Columns

-|Preview & Edit||Displays a preview of your table’s data.
-See Previewing your Data for more information.|
+|Preview||Displays a preview of your table’s data.
+See Managing Tables and Columns for more information.|

-|Refresh Schema||>||Allows you to update a table’s columns if there was a change on the data source without having to add the table again.|
+|Refresh Schema||Update a table’s columns if there was a change on the data source without having to add the table again.|

-|Tags & Description||>||Allows you to tag a table with metadata that you can use to organize your data and search for it later.
-See Tagging Your Data for more information.|
+|Tags & Description||Tag a table with metadata that you can use to organize your data and search for it later.
+See Creating Data Dictionaries for more information.|

 |Add Custom Column||Allows you to add a custom column to the ElastiCube.
-See Adding Custom Columns for more information.|
+See Adding a Custom Column for more information.|

-|Build Behavior||>||Allows you to define the build behavior for a specific table.
-See Build Settings and Data Accumulation Behavior for more information.|
+|Build Behavior||Define the build behavior for a specific table.
+See ElastiCube Build Settings for more information.|

 You can manage tables imported into the ElastiCube through the Navigation Pane.
 Columns that are part of a table are displayed below the table.
 On the left side of the column is an icon that indicates what type of data is in the column, Numeric, Date, or Text.
 You can click this icon to convert the column into another data type.